by Bill Nugent

 John G. Lake is perhaps best known for his work in Spokane Washington.
 After Jennie’s untimely death in 1908, Lake returned to the U.S. in 1912.
 He remarried and traveled across America on a free railroad pass given to him by a friend from his Chicago Board of Trade days.
 Lake and family settled in Spokane in 1914 and established the famous healing rooms there.

 Lake and his team prayed for thousands of sick people in the healing rooms.
 Healings of cancer, paralysis and rheumatoid arthritis occurred miraculously.
-There were so many phenomenal healings that the local papers published testimonies of many of the healings.
+There were so many phenomenal healings that the local papers published testimonies of people who were healed.
 I have a picture of a boy standing next to a full leg brace he wore before his healing.
 The boy appears healthy and straight.
 A woman was dramatically healed of a broken kneecap.
 These are among literally thousands of miraculous healings.

 Lake traveled throughout the U.S. during the twenties and early thirties as a healing evangelist being greatly used of God.
 Gordon Lindsay, a prominent figure in the Voice of Healing revivals which would start decades later, beginning in 1948, was converted at a Lake meeting in Portland Oregon.
 When Lindsay later suffered deadly ptomaine poisoning, he was healed under Lake’s ministry.
-Gordon Lindsay was the father of Shira Lindsay Sorko-Ram of Maoz Ministries, Tel Aviv, Israel.
+Gordon Lindsay’s daughter, Shira Lindsay Sorko-Ram teaches and evangelizes in Israel with Maoz Ministries, Tel Aviv, Israel.

 (Much of the information contained in this article was obtained from the book God’s Generals by Roberts Liardon, Whitaker House 1996.)